-- Amica — Amica is known for offering great customer service and comprehensive coverage options for Massachusetts homeowners.
+Amica is known for offering great customer service and comprehensive coverage options for Massachusetts homeowners.
 The company also sells auto, life, small business, flood, motorcycle, marine insurance and more.
 One of Amica’s best perks is the ability to get a dividend returned to you on your policy of up to 20% of your annual premium.
 This can be applied to future premiums or sent to you as a check.

-- Allstate — Allstate offers affordable premiums and discounts to help Massachusetts homeowners save money on their home insurance.
+Allstate offers affordable premiums and discounts to help Massachusetts homeowners save money on their home insurance.
 The company also sells auto, motorcycle, business, life, identity theft insurance and more.
 Allstate features a good range of discounts and an innovative Claim Rateguard that ensures your premium won’t increase after filing a claim.

 Average homeowners insurance cost in Massachusetts

-In the Bay State, homeowners pay an average of $1,488 per year for their homeowners insurance.
-In comparison, the U.S. national average is about $1,211 per year, according to the Insurance Information Institute.
+In the Bay State, homeowners pay an average of $1,258 annually for their homeowners insurance.
+In comparison, the U.S. national average is about $1,477 per year.

 The state’s average annual premium is similar to Connecticut and Rhode Island because they share the same weather patterns.
 All three states are susceptible to blizzards, ice storms, hurricanes and flooding along the coastline.